2020 Vault Rankings

 About Fried, Frank, Harris, Shriver & Jacobson LLP

 Fried, Frank, Harris, Shriver & Jacobson LLP advises many of the world’s leading corporations, investment funds, and financial institutions on their critical legal needs and business opportunities.
-Fried Frank is an international legal power that excels in corporate, litigation, real estate, and tax work by its approximately 500 lawyers in North America and Europe.
+With approximately 500 lawyers in North America and Europe, the firm excels in corporate, real estate, and tax work.

 An Impressive Crew